IIIF/api/source/extension/georef/index.md

 ### 3.3 Georeferencing Annotation `target`

 The Georeferencing Annotation `target` is the resource to supply the `body` information to.
-Here the `target` _MUST_ either be an entire IIIF Canvas or Image Service, or an area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
+It is valid for an Annotation to have multiple targets...Here the `target` _MUST_ either be an entire IIIF Canvas or Image Service, or an area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
 Viewers processing the georeferencing information require the original height and width of the resources in order to have the proper aspect ratios.
 Implementers _SHOULD_ supply this information with their embedded resources.

 `[@BERT]` finish this section!
-`[@BRYAN]` do you think including examples of different possible IIIF and SVG selectors is a good idea?
-`[@BRYAN] suggests` I do not think having all the examples in here is a good idea.
-We can say "there's too much variance to give examples of everything here.
-For more examples, see 'The IIIF Georeferencing Guide'.
-For more examples, see Implementation notes below for links.
-See these from our /examples space.
-Something like that, but then we need to have a thing that lists examples."
+`[@BRYAN]` there are two that are the most cricital - an example against the whole resource and an example against a fragment of a resource (as a SpecificResource).
+We want 3, one using an entire resource, one using a SpecificSelector for a rectangular fragment, one using the SVG polygon selector for another.

 Example of a Georeference Annotation with an ImageService `target`: